pcoz/knowledge_synthesizer/README.md

 # Knowledge Synthesizer

-**Knowledge Synthesizer** is an advanced Python system for extracting, organizing, and synthesizing knowledge from collections of unstructured documents (text, Markdown, CSVs, etc).
+**Knowledge Synthesizer** is an advanced Python script for extracting, organizing, and synthesizing knowledge from collections of unstructured documents (text, Markdown, CSVs, etc).
 It builds a multi-level knowledge graph using AI (OpenAI models), then generates readable, structured output in a variety of formats (comprehensive guides, FAQs, checklists, executive summaries, and more).

 This is a next-gen knowledge management and synthesis tool: it brings together LLM-powered extraction, graph-based organization, and automated Markdown publishing — giving you detailed, well-organized, and readable documentation from any pile of docs.